Abbas1Hussein/flutter_quill_extensions_lite/README.md

 });
 ```

-- `tooltips`: An optional parameter that allows you to customize tooltips for the buttons.
+- `tooltips`:  allows you to customize tooltips for the buttons.

-- `buttons`: An optional parameter that allows you to specify which buttons to display.
+- `buttons`:  allows you to specify which buttons to display.
 By default, all are shown.

-- `mediaPickSettingSelector`: An optional parameter that allows you to customize media pick when clicking the image button to get an image from the gallery or link.
+- `mediaPickSettingSelector`: allows you to customize media pick when clicking the image button to get an image from the gallery or link.

-- `dataOperationSettingSelector`: An optional parameter that allows you to customize data operation when clicking the export/restore button.
+- `dataOperationSettingSelector`:  allows you to customize data operation when clicking the export/restore button.

-- `useBase64`: An optional parameter that specifies whether to encode the data in base64 format when exporting.
+- `useBase64`: specifies whether to encode the data in base64 format when exporting.
 Set it to `true` to enable base64 encoding and if it is `false`, the data will be exported as a List of JSON.

 ### Exported Components